-The last TGC flower show was held in June, 2019 at Court House Square.
-It included exhibits in conservation/education, floral design, horticulture, botanical jewelry, and photography.
+The most recent TGC flower show, 'Driven by Design', was held in May 2023 at LeMay - America's Car Museum.
+It included exhibits in conservation/education, floral design, horticulture, botanical arts, and photography.

 Over the years Tacoma Garden Club has participated in numerous projects throughout the greater Tacoma community and beyond.
 We entered flower-decorated floats in the annual Daffodil Parade; planted bulbs, roses, and trees throughout Pierce County and at the University of Washington Arboretum; and decorated local military medical facilities during the holidays.
 More recently, we provided a portion of the landscaping for the Commencement Bay waterfront Chinese Reconciliation Park.
-In 2008 the TGC Community Projects Program was restructured to fund, on an annual basis, small grant requests from a wide variety of non-profit organizations, schools, and facilities.
-In addition, we provide financial support to a number of local conservation organizations and non-profit groups.
+In 2008 the TGC Community Projects Program was restructured to fund, on an annual basis, small grant requests from a wide variety of local non-profit organizations, schools, and facilities.

-TGC's collaboration with Metro Parks Tacoma in 1963 resulted in the establishment of the Northwest Native Garden, the Club's main project for the garden in conjunction with Metro Parks Tacoma.

-57 years.
-Covering several acres in Metro Parks' Point Defiance Park, the garden encourages an appreciation of Pacific Coast native plants and displays how they can be used in gardens.
-Club members donate more than 2,000 hours of volunteer time a year to tend
+In 1963, TGC's collaboration with Parks Tacoma resulted in the establishment of the Northwest Native Plant Garden, the Club's main project for over 60 years.
+Covering several acres in Parks Tacoma's Point Defiance Park, the garden encourages an appreciation of Pacific Coast native plants and displays how they can be used in gardens.
+Club members donate more than

-TGC working crew at the Native Plant Garden
+TGC crew working at the Native Plant Garden